- About LogicMonitor

 Note: You can view the collection interval with which the underlying datastore was created by downloading a DataSource graph’s raw data.
 The downloaded data will show timestamps for each new entry of collected data.
 For more information on downloading data from a DataSource graph, see Graphs Tab.

 Overriding Collection Intervals at the Resource or Resource Group Level

 You can override the collection interval for a DataSource on a particular resource or for all resources in a resource group by assigning a numeric polling interval (in minutes) to the following custom property at the resource or resource group level:

 Ensure that you are using the DataSource name and not display name; both are present in the DataSource definition.
-For more information on assigning properties to resources, see Device Properties.
+For more information on assigning properties to resources, see Resource and Instance Properties.